dexhunter/books.dex.moe/source/_posts/recap-of-2019.md

 ---
 title: Recap of 2019 and Plan for 2020
 date: 2019-12-30 21:16:02
+tags:
+- recap
+- goal
-tags: goal new-year
+- new-year
 ---

 2019 is near the end.
-Here is a recap of what happened this year.
+Here is my recap of what happened this year.

 ## January